johnascott1/Project1Final/grades/Lab 7 Questions.md

 Modify your program so you can save information about deleted tickets.

-Your Tickets should be able to store another date; `resolvedDate`, the date the ticket was closed.
+Your Ticket objects should be able to store another date; `resolvedDate`, the date the ticket was closed.
 And, a String that documents why the ticket was closed – the fix or the resolution for the ticket.
 This String should be called `resolution`

-Now assume that when users delete a ticket, it has been resolved in some way.
+When a ticket is deleted, it has been resolved in some way.
 Either a technician fixed the problem, or the user has figured out how to change their own screensaver, or it’s become a non-issue in some other way.

-Now, when you delete a Ticket, your program should ask the user for the resolution.
-It should store the resolution, plus the current date.
+Now, when you delete a Ticket, your program should ask for the resolution.
+It should store the resolution string , plus the current date in the correct Ticket.
 Now, remove this Ticket from the ticketQueue list.

-And, add fthe resolved ticket to a new data structure.

-Will you create a new class to manage the list of resolved tickets?
-Re-use TicketStore?
-Or something else?
+Create a ResolvedTicketStore object and add the resolved ticket to it.
+Add any other resolved tickets created in this session to the ResolvedTicketStore.

-You'll need to add some new methods to TicketUI and TicketStore.
+You'll need to add a new method(s) to TicketUI.
 Keep your classes focused on their current roles.

 ### Problem 6: